tomsouthall/turnstone/README.md

     - The function receives a `query` argument which is a string containing the text entered into the search box.
 The function would then typically perform a fetch to an API endpoint for matching items and finally formats the data received as required.
     - If possible, the function should return enough items to satisfy the `maxItems` prop, in case all of the other groups return zero matches.
     - See the example above for `data` props supplied as functions.
+    - The array returned will not be filtered according to the `searchType`.
+The presumption is that the function will return an array that is already correctly filtered.

     **If an array**
     - Instead of a function, an array of items, matching and non-matching can be supplied and Turnstone filters this down to items that match the query.
     - Items can be objects, arrays or strings.
+    - The contents of the array will be filtered down to items matching the user's query based on the `searchType` (see below).
   - **`displayField`** (string or number or undefined)
-    - This indicates the field within each item in the data array that contains the text to be displayed in the listbox.
+    - This indicates the field within each item in the data array that contains the text to be displayed in the listbox and the text that will be matched to the user's query.
     - If the item is an object or array, `displayField` must be a string or number.
     - If the item is a string, `displayField` can be omitted.
   - **`searchType`** (string)